akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 Look at the log output in the different terminal windows.
 In the second window (front-end) you should see that the produced jobs are processed and logged as `"Consumed result"`.

-Take a look at the logging that is done in `WorkProducer`, `Master` and `Worker`.
+Take a look at the logging that is done in `WorkProducer`, `WorkManager` and `Worker`.
 Identify the corresponding log entries in the 3 terminal windows with Akka nodes.

 Shutdown the worker node (fourth terminal window) with `ctrl-c`.
 Observe how the `"Consumed result"` logs in the front-end node (second terminal window) stops.
 Start the worker node again.